-President Donald Trump talks to members of the news media Wednesday along the South Lawn driveway of the White House before leaving D.C. to begin his trip to Minnesota.
+President Donald Trump talks to members of the news media in October 2020 along the South Lawn driveway of the White House before leaving D.C. to begin his trip to Minnesota.
 (Tia Dufour/Official White House Photo)

 WASHINGTON — President Donald Trump was taken to Walter Reed National Military Medical Center in suburban Maryland late Friday afternoon, where White House officials said he is expected to stay for “the next few days” for treatment of COVID-19.

 White House press secretary Kayleigh McEnany described Trump, who disclosed his diagnosis earlier Friday, as having mild symptoms and “in good spirits,” and said that the hospital stay was recommended by his physician “out of an abundance of caution.”

 Sean P. Conley, Trump’s physician, said in a memo Friday that Trump received a dose of an experimental antibody cocktail from drug maker Regeneron, along with several other medications.